 upon request, provide to a NERL retailer a statement of the terms on which it will provide the relevant distributor actions to the Occupier.
 The Network Use of System Agreement, if any, will apply to the distributor actions so far as relevant.

-upon application from an Occupier, which may be received via the Occupier’s chosen NERL retailer, provide the relevant distributor actions in accordance with a negotiated contract with the Occupier either directly or via the NERL retailer as agent of the Electricity distributor for that purpose.
+upon application from an Occupier, which may be received via the Occupier’s chosen NERL retailer, provide the relevant distributor actions in accordance with a contract with the Occupier either directly or via the NERL retailer as agent of the Electricity distributor for that purpose.

 4.2 Distributor to alert NERL retailer and Occupier of start dates